Mariusmivw/vscode-42-norminette-3-highlighter/README.md

 ![enable|disable|toggle](img/enable.gif)

 ## Features
-### Normingnore
+### Normignore
-If you want to ignore norminette errors in specific files in your project you can add a `.normingnore` file.
+If you want to ignore norminette errors in specific files in your project you can add a `.normignore` file.
 This files works in the same way as a `.gitignore` file.
 ### Settings
 In VSCode's settings.json you can add these lines if you want custom configuration